Synchronization of Quasi-Particle Excitations in a Quantum Gas with Cavity-Mediated Interactions

-In the experiment, we produce a Bose-Einstein Condensate (BEC) of \mbox{$N=2.5(3)\cdot10^5$} $^{87}$Rb atoms in an optical dipole trap positioned at the center of a high-finesse optical cavity.
-The cavity has a single atom vacuum Rabi coupling rate $g/2\pi = \SI{1.95}{\mega\hertz}$ and a field decay rate $\kappa/2\pi = 147$~kHz, providing the dissipation.
-Details of the experimental setup can be found in our previous works\,\cite{leonard2017supersolid,zupancic2019,dreon2022}.
-We employ two imbalanced counterpropagating pump beams arising from a single laser field with frequency $\omega_\text{p}$, incident transversely at an angle of 60° relative to the cavity axis\,\cite{li2021}.
-This pump field is blue detuned by $\Delta_a = \omega_\text{p} - \omega_\text{a} = 2\pi \times 69.8(1)$~GHz with respect to the atomic resonance frequency $\omega_\text{a}$, given by the D2 line.
+We produce a Bose-Einstein condensate (BEC) of \mbox{$N=2.5(3)\cdot10^5$} $^{87}$Rb atoms in an optical dipole trap positioned at the center of a high-finesse optical cavity.
+The cavity has a single-atom vacuum Rabi coupling rate $g/2\pi = \SI{1.95}{\mega\hertz}$ and a field decay rate $\kappa/2\pi = 147$~kHz, providing the dissipation\,\cite{leonard2017supersolid,zupancic2019,dreon2022}.
+We employ two imbalanced counterpropagating pump beams arising from a single laser field blue-detuned from the atomic transitions, with frequency $\omega_\text{p}$, incident transversely at an angle of 60° relative to the cavity axis\,\cite{li2021}.
 The two counterpropagating beams travel along the $x$ direction and have coupling strenghts $\Omega_1$ and $\Omega_2$, whose tunability allow us to vary the imbalance parameter $\gamma=\sqrt{\Omega_2 / \Omega_1}$.
 The blue-detuned and imbalanced character of the transverse pump, with lattice depth $\VTP$ leads to two distinct self-ordered superradiant phases: blue detuning pushes atoms into intensity minima, while imbalance maintains a nonzero field there, enabling the emergence of two distinct phases~\cite{li2021}.
 The detuning $\Delta_c=\omega_\text{p} - \omega_\text{c}$ between the pump laser and the cavity resonance $\omega_\text{c}$ together with $\VTP$ serve as tunable parameters that control the onset of these superradiant phases.
 By using a heterodyne detection scheme\,\cite{li2021}, we record the light field leaking out of the cavity and extract the field amplitude $\alpha$ and phase $\phi$, allowing a continuous non-destructive probe of the system.

-An intuitive understanding of the mode softening responsible for the two superradiant phases is obtained from a 2D model with $\kappa=0$, based on a mean-field approach and a few-mode ansatz for the atomic wavefunction, see our companion paper \,\cite{suppmat2}.